ashishsinha2005/Deployment/175.Azure-CI-CD-Pipeline-main/README.md

 ## Deployment Steps:

 1. Build the Docker image of the Source Code
-2. Push the Docker image to Container Registryy
+#2.
+Push the Docker image to Container
 3. Launch the Web App Server in Azure
-4. Pull the Docker image from the container registryy to Web App server and run
+4. Pull the Docker image from the container  to Web App server and run

 ## Save pass: